grecodavide/FMSE25-26/README.md

 Formal Methods for Software Engineering project (Y.Y.
-2025/26), using UPPAAL tool.
+2025/26), using UPPAAL tool (30L/30).

 # Topics
 The project required to create a formal representation of the frogger game, in order to verify some properties.